Garccosta/Python-Bash-SearchShortcut/README.md

 ### 3. Download the third party python package: pyperclip.

-If you open the cloned with an IDE with the proper Python Extension installed, it will probably automatically find the missing package and prompt you to download it.
+If you open the cloned project with an IDE with the proper Python Extension installed, it will probably automatically find the missing package and prompt you to download it.